Massage may be one piece. Let’s put the whole puzzle together.

 Thai massage is beyond amazing and offers many health benefits for everybody.
 Having been to Thailand many times, I can be somewhat of a thai massage snob, and i have to say that Michael Gill is a master at his craft!
 Michaels’ Thai massage was excellent and I highly recommend him.
 My body felt stretched and aligned, the tight spots are gone, my channels feel more open and my mind more peaceful.

-A few years ago I started seeing him for back problems.
+A few years ago I started seeing Michael for back problems.
 He helped resolve those rather quickly but the rest of my body (and mind) felt so light and clear after sessions that I have continued to return.
-Michael is very empathetic, kind, professional and will work on what you want to be worked on.
+He is very empathetic, kind, professional and will work on what you want to be worked on.
 I have had a lot of body work over the years, but Michael is one of the few massage therapists who I would (and do) return to time and time again.

 What should I expect during a session?